radshield/dtss/README.md

 # Double Trouble SEU Smasher
-An LLVM pass that implements CDMR to mitigate SEUs in commodity SoCs used for space missions
+A more efficient TMR implementation for large computations

 # Requirements
+* Boost 1.45
-* LLVM 14 or higher (should be pretty obvious imho but you never know)
+* Clang 8 or higher
 * CMake 3.18 or higher
 * Ninja 1.11.0 or higher